dougeby/IntuneDocs/intune/device-inventory.md

 ---
 # required metadata

-title: View Intune device inventory | Microsoft Docs
+title: View Intune device inventory
-titleSuffix: "Intune Azure preview"
+titleSuffix: "Intune on Azure"
-description: "Intune Azure preview: Learn how to view the devices you manage with Intune, and understand their hardware and installed apps."
+description: Learn how to view the devices you manage with Intune, and understand their hardware and installed apps."
 keywords:
 author: robstackmsft
 ms.author: robstack